iamFez/aosbornePortfolio/portfolio/Linux/README.md

 An interesting contrast to Active Directory was the installation and configuration of FreeIPA for Identity Management.
 This was used to monitor and track users, groups and hosts on our domain.

 <img src="images/identManageImage01.png">
-(An image of my freeIPA Identity Management dashboard.)
+(An image of my freeIPA Identity Management dashboard, showing the active users in the domain.)

 ## Scripting
 Scripting was a major asset and something that I enjoyed immensely.
 Throughout my time with NSCC I created scripts for file manipulation, user and group management and to get system information and activity.